theJasonJones/less-starter/README.md

-# less-starter
+# Working with LESS

-A starter on working with LESS
+I've always used Sass, so I figured why not try out LESS and see what it's like.